gravitational/workshop/k8sprod.md

 Note that we have reconfigured our service so requests are handled by the circuit breaker first which forwards requests to the weather service running in the same pod, and trips if the request fails.

-Circuit breaker will detect service outage and auxilliary weather service will not bring our mail service down any more:
+The circuit breaker will detect the service outage and the auxilliary weather service will not bring our mail service down anymore:

 ```bash
 $ kubectl run -ti --rm cli --image=appropriate/curl --restart=Never --command /bin/sh